Welcome

 It crackled with unpredictable arrangements on each twist and turn of my hand.
 The flimsy tube slipped my attention from the chaotic, hurtling world around and within me, into a quiet portal of complexity.

-The kaleidoscope gave me opportunities to enjoy and participate in relationships between light, movement and matter.
-I witnessed how with a twitch in my finger new tessellations emerged.
-Yet, if you tried to control the arrangement, you would find time and time again that you are no match for reflecting, refracting and diffracting light.
+Yet, if you tried to control the arrangement, you would find, time and time again, that you are no match for reflecting, refracting and diffracting light.
 While you could separate the kaleidoscope, arrange the parts to your own order and observe a frozen image, you would no longer be enjoying a kaleidoscope.

 While much of my childhood didn’t solidify into coherent autobiographical accounts, momentary time-slips like these have stayed with me.
 I give much credit to these kinds of experiences for compelling me towards questions, people and places that offer ways to attend to the dynamic emergence of our lives.
-Experiences which continue to inform my beliefs, perspective, and approach to working with far more complex systems, including people, families, and communities.

-Images ByMalens (Pexels)
+Images By Malens (Pexels)

 The word entangled follows Donna Haraway, Karen Barad, Nora Bateson and others, in appreciating the ways that beings, bodies, ideas, and environments are shaping, influencing, combining and co-constituting one another.

 The word entangled gestures towards webs of relations that generate fields.
 Embodied, ecological, relational, historical, political, imaginal, ancestral, cultural, linguistic, and professional fields are influencing, interacting and intra-acting with each other in powerful ways.
-We are entangled with/in these entangledfields.
+We are entangled with/in these entangled fields.

-It matters to our species, to other species, to the past and future and present.
-It matters to how we will come to navigate the significant changes we will experience throughout what has been named the polycrisis and metacrisis.
+I believe that how we sense, understand, relate to and respond within these fields matters.
+It matters to our species, to other species, to the past, the future, and the present.
+It matters to how we will navigate the significant changes of what has been named the polycrisis and metacrisis.